MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

 You must have a Dataverse environment with maker permissions to access the portal, and read permissions to access data within tables.

+To use the Dataverse connector, the **TDS endpoint** setting must be enabled in your environment.
+More information: [Manage feature settings](/power-platform/admin/settings-features).

-You'll also need ports 1433 and 5558 to be open in Dataverse for the connector to successfully establish a connection.
-For more information, go to [SQL Server connection issue due to closed ports](#sql-server-connection-issue-due-to-closed-ports).
+To use the Dataverse connector, TCP ports 1433 and/or 5558 need to be open to connect.
+If only port 5558 is enabled, you must append that port number to the Dataverse environment URL, such as *yourenvironmentid.crm.dynamics.com:5558*.
+More information: [SQL Server connection issue due to closed ports](#sql-server-connection-issue-due-to-closed-ports)

 ## Capabilities supported

 * Server URL
 * Advanced
   * Reorder columns
   * Add display column

-## Finding your Dataverse Environment URL
+## Finding your Dataverse environment URL

 Open [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 In the upper right of the Power Apps page, select the environment you're going to connect to.
 Select the ![Settings icon.](media/common-data-service/settings-icon.png) settings icon, and then select **Advanced settings**.

 In the new browser tab that opens, copy the root of the URL.
 This root URL is the unique URL for your environment.
-The URL will be in the format of https://\<*yourenvironmentid*>.crm.dynamics.com/.
-Make sure not to copy the rest of the URL.
-Keep this URL somewhere handy so you can use it later, for example, when you create Power BI reports.
+The URL will be in the format of https://\<*yourenvironmentid*>.crm.dynamics.com/. **Make sure you remove https:// and the trailing / from the URL before pasting it to connect to your environment.** Keep this URL somewhere handy so you can use it later, for example, when you create Power BI reports.

 ![Location of the Dataverse environment URL.](media/common-data-service/cds-env.png)